The Astronaut's Wife: Plot

 In a dream, Jillian sees her sister, Nan, killed by Spencer when she questions why he has Reese's briefcase.
 Jillian leaves the hospital on her own but Spencer follows her because of his connection with the twins inside her.
 At home, Jillian barricades the door and goes into the room where she dreamed her sister was killed.
 She sees her body on the floor, but then it is gone, presumably a vision.
 When Spencer breaks his way into the apartment, she has flooded the kitchen floor with water, with a radio in the sink and an extension cord plugged into the wall.
 She holds the ends of the cords in each hand and tells Spencer to stay away from her.
 She notices bloody nail marks on Spencer's hand and she knows that her sister really is dead, as she dreamed.
 She tells Spencer she does not know who he is, that he killed her sister and her husband.
 He tells her he did, and that he lives inside of her now.
 Water begins pouring down from the ceiling, as Jillian turned on all of the water in the bathroom upstairs.
 Spencer is engulfed in the water, Jillian lifts her feet off the wet floor, connects the cords and electrocutes the alien.
 The alien leaves Spencer's body and transmits into Jillian.

 Jillian has remarried and her twin sons are off on their first day of school.
 Her sons look back before boarding the bus with a look on their face before they smile and are on their way.
 Jillian assures the stepfather that he is now their father.

 Cast

 Production

 In May 1997, it was reported that New Line Cinema had acquired Rand Ravich's screenplay The Astronaut's Wife with Ravich slated to make his directorial debut on the film, which was described as a psychological horror in the vein of Rosemary's Baby.
 New Line President Michael De Luca acquired the screenplay following interest from several competing studios including Columbia Pictures.
 In August of that year, it was announced Charlize Theron and Johnny Depp were in negotiations to play the film's leads.

 Reception

 Box office

-The film was a box-office bomb.
-Domestically, it grossed $4 million in its opening weekend, and finished with $10.7 million; it made an additional $8.9 million in foreign markets, bringing its total box office gross to $19.6 million.
+The film grossed $4 million in its opening weekend, and finished with $10.7 million; it made an additional $8.9 million in foreign markets, bringing its total box office gross to $19.6 million.